 This is very basic for bloggers.
 When you sign up for a Google Adsense account, all you have to do is to place ad banners to your site.
 Google Adsense can be lucrative if your site has hundred thousand to millions of views each month.
 But in our case, since my son’s website is still new, there’s not much site traffic yet so he’s not earning well on Google Adsense.
 It took a while before he reached his $100 threshold on Google Adsense and the check delivery took too much time to arrive as well.

 This one is my favorite.
 I created a lot of Amazon Affiliate niche sites for my clients and I’m still managing most of them.
 Given that experience, I decided to sign up Wyatt for his own Amazon affiliate account.
 We started placing affiliate links on his website and voila!
-In just a matter of 3 months from the time we signed up, his Amazon affiliate account started to make sales, and he started to receive his monthly earnings.
+In just a matter of 3 months from the time we signed up, his Amazon affiliate account started making sales, and he started receiving his monthly earnings.
 My son got his ROI on his first month on Amazon affiliate and he’s earning even more than that monthly.
 All his earnings from Amazon are sent to my Payoneer account then I transfer it to his savings account.

 I created a new website (subdomain) where we uploaded some of our pre-loved items that we no longer use but still in good condition.
 It’s not wise to keep them, so we decided to just sell and earn from it.
 Most of the items are hiking apparels.
 On the second day of his online shop, we already sold a backpack.
 The following week, we sold a rainjacket.
 Although we don’t have daily sales, it’s still good to know that we were able to have some small earnings from our pre-loved items.